ACM40960/project-YeswanthKaki/README.md

 **Steps Involved**

-1) A Sample test data of letters that combine to make up a word 'WORRY' is tested using the Final_project_test.ipynb file.
+1) A Sample test data of images that combine to make up a word 'WORRY' is stored in worry_test folder and is tested using the Final_project_Test.ipynb file.
 2) The letters of the word 'WORRY' are retrieved in a sequence and added to a empty list.
 3) Each letter is processed, predicted and appended to a empty string.
 4) Now the resultant word's emotion is predicted using Emotion Predictor model.